remykarem/remykarem.github.io/books-src/system-design-book/src/other-standards/dates.md

 2. Local datetime

     `2024-01-19T15:20:30`

+3. With time zone

+    `2025-10-02+08:00`

-3. Date and Time with an Offset from UTC:
+5. Date and Time with an Offset from UTC:

     `2024-01-19T10:20:30-05:00`

-4. Only Date (without any information about time zone):
+6. Only Date (without any information about time zone):

     `2024-01-19`

-5. Only Time (without any information about time zone):
+7. Only Time (without any information about time zone):

     `15:20:30Z`, `01:20:30+08:00`